nortoneo/iptv-proxy/README.md

 # Iptv-Proxy

 Simple iptv proxy that converts m3u lists to its own internal urls.
+It follows redirections and accept self signed certificates.

 Client devices can connect to this app instead of original provider.

 ## Typical usecases